pbhu1024/awesome-augmented-language-model/README.md

 ## Application
+- Yunxiang, Li and Zihan, Li and Kai, Zhang and Ruilong, Dan and You, Zhang, **ChatDoctor: A Medical Chat Model Fine-tuned on LLaMA Model using Medical Domain Knowledge**, 2023 [[Paper]](http://arxiv.org/abs/2303.14070)

+- Peng, Keqin and Ding, Liang and Zhong, Qihuang and Shen, Li and Liu, Xuebo and Zhang, Min and Ouyang, Yuanxin and Tao, Dacheng, **Towards Making the Most of ChatGPT for Machine Translation**, 2023 [[Paper]](http://arxiv.org/abs/2303.13780)

+- Zhou, Pengyuan, **Unleasing ChatGPT on the Metaverse: Savior or Destroyer?**, 2023 [[Paper]](http://arxiv.org/abs/2303.13856)

+- Wu, Patrick Y. and Tucker, Joshua A. and Nagler, Jonathan and Messing, Solomon, **Large Language Models Can Be Used to Estimate the Ideologies of Politicians in a Zero-Shot Learning Setting**, 2023 [[Paper]](http://arxiv.org/abs/2303.12057)

+- Kutela, Boniphace and Li, Shoujia and Das, Subasish and Liu, Jinli, **ChatGPT as the Transportation Equity Information Source for Scientific Writing**, 2023 [[Paper]](http://arxiv.org/abs/2303.11158)

+- Liu, Zhengliang and Yu, Xiaowei and Zhang, Lu and Wu, Zihao and Cao, Chao and Dai, Haixing and Zhao, Lin and Liu, Wei and Shen, Dinggang and Li, Quanzheng and Liu, Tianming and Zhu, Dajiang and Li, Xiang, **DeID-GPT: Zero-shot Medical Text De-Identification by GPT-4**, 2023 [[Paper]](http://arxiv.org/abs/2303.11032)

+- Wang, Jiaan and Liang, Yunlong and Meng, Fandong and Li, Zhixu and Qu, Jianfeng and Zhou, Jie, **Cross-Lingual Summarization via ChatGPT**, 2023 [[Paper]](http://arxiv.org/abs/2302.14229)

+- Imani, Shima and Du, Liang and Shrivastava, Harsh, **Large Language Models in the Workplace: A Case Study on Prompt Engineering for Job Type Classification**, 2023 [[Paper]](http://arxiv.org/abs/2303.07142)

+- Di Bartolomeo, Sara and Severi, Giorgio and Schetinger, Victor and Dunne, Cody, **Ask and You Shall Receive (a Graph Drawing): Testing ChatGPT's Potential to Apply Graph Layout Algorithms**, 2023 [[Paper]](http://arxiv.org/abs/2303.08819)

+- Burtell, Matthew and Woodside, Thomas, **Artificial Influence: An Analysis Of AI-Driven Persuasion**, 2023 [[Paper]](http://arxiv.org/abs/2303.08721)

+- Prodan, George and Pelican, Elena, **Prompt scoring system for dialogue summarization using GPT-3**, 2022 [[Paper]](https://www.techrxiv.org/articles/preprint/Prompt_scoring_system_for_dialogue_summarization_using_GPT-3/16652392/2)

 - Kargaran, Amir Hossein and Nikeghbal, Nafiseh and Heydarnoori, Abbas and Schütze, Hinrich, **MenuCraft: Interactive Menu System Design with Large Language Models**, 2023 [[Paper]](http://arxiv.org/abs/2303.04496)

 - Polak, Maciej P. and Morgan, Dane, **Extracting Accurate Materials Data from Research Papers with Conversational Language Models and Prompt Engineering -- Example of ChatGPT**, 2023 [[Paper]](http://arxiv.org/abs/2303.05352)